 Having broken his drill bit at 180 feet, he went into town.
 He stopped for gas, not realizing what lay in the back of his jeep, ore samples he found at 70 feet.
 The attendant approached the jeep with a Geiger counter.
 They were both surprised by the activity it created.
 It was July 3rd, 1952 and Charlie had finally hit his “paydirt.”

 Life of course changed dramatically for the Steens.
 They went from using a washboard in the river to having their laundry flown by Charlie’s private pilot to Grand Junction, Colorado.
-Every year there was a new red Lincoln Continental, and because of poor television reception in Moab, Charlie put a television in his plane, and would fly his family over Moab to watch their favorite shows.
+Every year there was a new red Lincoln Continental, and because of poor television reception in Moab, Charlie put a television in his plane, and would fly over Moab to watch his favorite shows.

 Charlie was a generous person.
 He donated property to local schools and churches.
 He built “Steenville,” a housing development for his employees, and offered low interest mortgage loans.
 Charlie also bought a mountain and built his dream home.
 Complete with green house, servants quarters, and the largest swimming pool in the state.
 Roses lined the street below and flowers grew everywhere.
 Longtime locals can tell of his $50,000 poker game, rubbing noses with celebrities like Henry Fonda, or even an “I Love Lucy” episode, where Lucy tries to get Ricky to join her in the hunt for uranium.